ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 ## Bash scripts

-In order to make it easier to collect data that will be used for comparing the frameworks, we've implemented some bash scripts.
+We've implemented three bash scripts that collect data used in the frameworks comparison.

 - **collect-jvm-jar-docker-size-times.sh**

-  It packages/assembles jar files and builds docker images of all JVM applications, collecting data like: jar packaging Time, size of the jar, docker build time and docker image size.
+  It packages jar files and builds docker images of all JVM applications, collecting data like: jar packaging Time, jar size, docker build time and docker image size.

 - **collect-native-jar-docker-size-times.sh**

-  It packages/assembles jar files and builds docker images of all Native applications, collecting data like: jar packaging Time, size of the jar, docker build time and docker image size.
+  It packages jar files and builds docker images of all Native applications, collecting data like: jar packaging Time, jar size, docker build time and docker image size.

   > Note: On Mac and Windows, it's recommended to increase the memory allocated to Docker to at least 8G (and potentially to add more CPUs as well) since native-image compiler is a heavy process.
 On Linux, Docker uses by default the resources available on the host so no configuration is needed.

 - **collect-ab-times-memory-usage.sh**

-  It starts docker container of all applications (JVM and Native), collecting data like: startup time, initial memory usage, time spent to run some ab tests for the first time and (after some warm up) for the second time, final memory usage and shutdown time.
+  It starts docker container of all applications (JVM and Native), collecting data like: startup time, initial memory usage, time spent to run ab tests for the first time and (after some warm up) for the second time, final memory usage and shutdown time.

 ## Comparison